nitlang/nit/share/man/nitg.md

     With one `-v`, there is constant number of lines.
     With two `-v`, the number of lines is proportional to the number of modules.
+    With three `-v`, the number of lines is proportional to the number of definition of classes.
-    With three `-v`, the number of lines is proportional to the number of definition of properties.
+    With four `-v`, the number of lines is proportional to the number of definition of properties.

 `--log`
 :   Generate various log files.